HendrikReh/chessbuddy/docs/DEVELOPER.md

 The sequence highlights when each module participates, the order of database writes, and how pgvector storage happens only after deduplicating FENs.

+## Code conventions

+- All OCaml modules must `open!
+Base` (or otherwise rely on Base-prefixed modules) so the Jane Street prelude is consistently applied across the codebase.
+Reach for `Stdlib.<module>` only when Base intentionally omits equivalent functionality (e.g., filename helpers).
+- Keep module layout aligned with `lib/` and expose public interfaces through `lib/chessbuddy.ml`.

 ## CLI Usage

 Running `dune exec bin/ingest.exe --` now expects a subcommand.
 Invoking the binary